 - Files listed as a part of the project

 - Files directly used by the project files (for example, generated files)

-The Search Results pane shows the location and number of search hits in the current project.
+Search Results shows the location and number of search hits in the current project.

 You can browse the search results in the following ways:

-- To go directly to an instance, double-click the instance in the Search Results pane.
+- To go directly to an instance, double-click the instance in Search Results.

-- To move between instances, click the (Next Item) button and (Previous Item) button in the Search Results pane.
+- To move between instances, click the (Next Item) button and (Previous Item) button in Search Results.